amplifying-fsharp/ConfOpportunities/README.md

 The repo has an exploratory character.
 Whether it is useful remains to be seen.
 One conceivable goal would be concerted actions to bring F# closer to interested people.
 These don't necessarily have to be developer conferences.
 They could be specialist conferences with an IT focus, at which, for example, success stories or interesting F# applications in the specialist domain are explained.

+Need Support?
+---

+You think about talking at a conference and would like to test it and have a review?
+Reach out to us!

 Ideas?
 ---